WANDs in Education

 Art projects can do more than educate and inspire - they can also provide food, water and shelter for wildlife!
-Decorating a bird bath, toad abode, or planter is a great way to inspire others while providing valuable habitat to wild animals.
+Decorating a bird bath, toad abode, or planter provides valuable habitat to wild animals.

 In 2022, the North Carolina Arboretum’s Outdoor Artists Camp created artwork based on promoting the plight of the monarch butterfly, which was added to the International Union for the Conservation of Nature as an endangered species.
 Check out the time lapse video to see how they did it.